 - Sip some medio y medio, a combination of equal portions of wine and champagne.

 Interesting Uruguayan Laws

-There are three laws on the book that clearly distinguish Uruguay from other countries in South America, and are credited to former sandal-wearing President Jose Mujica.
+Three laws on the book clearly distinguish Uruguay from other countries in South America. all credited to former sandal-wearing President Jose Mujica.